-For most weeks, students will learn 20 to 25 words, but every eighth week is a review unit, but for all other weeks students will learn 20 to 25 words.
+For most weeks, students will learn 20 to 25 words, but every eighth week is a review unit.
 This is a large amount of vocabulary!
 Note that many of the vocabulary words are taught in the Latin Primer series from the same publisher.
 In my opinion, Kraken Latin will work best for those who have used either that series or any other introductory Latin course since students will then already be familiar with much of the vocabulary.

 Over the course of Book One, students will learn all five conjugations of verbs (in the indicative mood), all five of the noun declensions, and adjectives up through the third declension.
 Book Two quickly reviews then moves on to more sophisticated concepts such as additional usages of pronouns, nouns, adjectives, and adverbs; moods; and advanced work with verb tenses.
 In Book Two, students will work on translating from Latin into English lengthy passages from Scripture and other sources such as Caesar's Gallic Wars.
 While Book Three continues to teach vocabulary and grammar, one of its major goals is to get students to the point where they can actually read Latin.
 To that end, it uses many adaptations and translations from the Vulgate, Roman history, classical myths, and original stories.